Roger Stone to be arraigned Tuesday

 "They pounded on the door.
-When I came to the door, they had assault weapons," Stone said about the morning raid.
+When I came to the door, they had assault weapons pointed at me," Stone said about the early morning raid.

-Stone will be arraigned Tuesday morning in Washington, D.C., on charges of witness tampering, obstruction and lying to to the House intelligence committee.
+Stone will be arraigned Tuesday morning in Washington on charges of witness tampering, obstruction and lying to to the House intelligence committee.
 He said he will plead not guilty.

 Stone is the sixth associate of President Donald Trump to be charged in special counsel Robert Mueller's investigation into the possible coordination with Russians.